Graduation research Chantal Blom – part 3 research report

 2. Data analysis

-The second phase had the data table from the first phase as input.
-The aim of this second phase was to find the best model with which to compare talents.
+The second phase had as input the data table from the first phase.
+The goal of this second phase was to find the best model with which talents can be compared.
 We determined the best model in the way I described in the previous post with k-Nearest Neighbors regression.

 The only difference is that instead of looking at a certain number (k) of comparable talents, we can also look at the talents within a distance of a certain talent.
-In this way we have determined the best distance for comparison for the NHV.
+For the NHV, we have determined the best distance for comparison in this way.

 3. Data visualization